Classes & Workshops

 Want to learn more about building, painting, or designing sets?
 We have a variety of workshops for all levels of experience.
 Register for each date individually.

-Access Note: workshop rooms vary, contact Toni@theatreintheround.org for accessibility questions or requests.
+Access Note: Workshop rooms vary, contact Toni@theatreintheround.org with accessibility questions or requests.

 ** Take as part of a Sustainability Training Series or individually